What is Dividend Yield? (Updated 2021)

 Dividend Yield vs Dividend Rate vs Dividend Payout Ratio

 The dividend payout ratio calculates the total annual dividend payout as a proportion of the company’s net income generated in a given year.
-The dividend payout ratio is normally seen as a more reliable measure of whether a company can provide consistent dividend distributions than the dividend yield, as the latter does not take into account the company’s net income.

 Is it Better to Have a High or Low Dividend Yield?